-16 of the weirdest transfers in English football
+16 of the weirdest transfers in British football

 1. Kevin Keegan (Hamburg to Southampton)

 Keegan played in the 1980 European Cup Final as Hamburg lost 1-0 to Nottingham Forest, then captained England in the European Championship, before landing on the Hampshire coast

 Today, swapping Hamburg for Southampton would represent a step up, but not in February 1980: Hamburg were defending their Bundesliga title while Saints were re-establishing themselves in the top flight.
 Keegan, meanwhile, had won his second consecutive Ballon d’Or with the German club by a landslide six weeks earlier.

 And yet, manager Lawrie McMenemy announced Mighty Mouse would be joining them that summer.
 It would’ve been no less surprising if he’d signed the actual Mighty Mouse.

 The months that followed only made the transfer seem more absurd.
 Keegan played in the 1980 European Cup Final as Hamburg lost 1-0 to Nottingham Forest, then captained England in the European Championship, before landing on the Hampshire coast.

 As for Southampton, even more impressive than the coup was successfully keeping it a secret.
 Imagine that tomorrow, the European Footballer of the Year – so, Lionel Messi – was unveiled at Crystal Palace and nobody knew about it.
 Twitter would combust.

 2. Bebe (Vitoria de Guimaraes to Manchester United)